What Is Drop-down List In HTML?

 </select>

-In Excel, create a drop-down by selecting a cell, going to Data → Data Validation, choosing “List,” and entering your choices.
+In Excel, create a drop-down list by selecting a cell, opening Data → Data Validation, choosing “List” under “Allow,” and entering your comma-separated options or referencing a range.

 npm create vite@latest my-dropdown --template react